protyush-airex-lab/PAV-2025/README.md

 * Soot Jimple bodies are printed to the console (as before).
 * CFGs are returnted to `output/*.dot` (and `*.png` if Graphviz is installed).
 * Analysis results: `output/Test.public_0N.output.txt`.
-  Compare against the provided `*.output-expected.txt`.
+  compare against the provided `*.output-expected.txt`.

-## Files touched
+## Files modified

 * **Edited:** `src/main/java/pav/Analysis.java`
   (added nested `PointsToFact`, solver, allocation-ID precompute, custom output writer)
-* **Unchanged:** `src/main/java/pav/LatticeElement.java` (interface only), `src/main/java/pav/Base.java` (helpers)

 ---

-**Summary:** The solver is lattice-agnostic and uses only the `LatticeElement` contract.
-The concrete points-to lattice is implemented as an  nested class, with stable allocation IDs and transfer functions sufficient to match the expected public outputs.
+**Summary:** We tried to keep the  solver lattice-agnostic and uses only the `LatticeElement` contract.
+The concrete points-to lattice is implemented as an  nested class, with allocation IDs and transfer functions sufficient to match the expected public outputs.